Table of Contents

-Slings provide support to the pelvic floor muscles and help the urethra to better resist the pressure of a full bladder.
-Sling implantation aims to cure stress urinary incontinence (SUI) by compressing the urethra or repositioning the urethra in relation to the bladder neck.
+Sling implantation aims to cure stress urinary incontinence (SUI) by compressing the urethra or repositioning the urethra in relation to the bladder neck with a specific material.
+By doing this, they support the pelvic floor muscles and increase resistance to the pressure of a full bladder.
 The goal of both techniques is to prevent urine leakage.

 Which type of sling is recommended for you depends on your individual situation and needs.
 It also depends on the availability of different types of slings in your hospital and your surgeon’s experience with them.